The 43rd One Stop Update for the Accountant in Business

 Director - Corporate Advisory Services

 Tracy joined the Staples Rodway consulting team in 2007, bringing over twenty years' experience in industry, gained at a variety of companies, from multi-nationals to small and medium enterprises, in Europe and New Zealand.
-Her role now focuses on working with businesses on governance, due diligence, financial modelling and valuations.
-Tracy is a Chartered Management Accountant, a member of CPA Australia and the Institute of Directors, with a Joint Honours degree in Accounting and Management and a Masters in Management.
+Tracy’s focus is on working with businesses on Governance and Strategy, helping with turnarounds, financial modelling, valuations, succession planning and M&A.

 Featuring Executive Addresses by